 - The Royal Flying Doctor Service

-- You can also opt for Alice Springs Highlights Tour and see the best of Alice Springs in half a day
+- You can also opt for this popular Alice Springs Highlights Tour and see the best of Alice Springs in half a day.

 - Rainbow Valley Conservation Reserve is well worth visiting, especially at sunset.
-If you don’t have a 4X4 or don’t feel like driving in the outback, you can do this with an organised tour.
+But you do need a 4X4 for driving in the outback.

-- West MacDonnell Ranges Day Trip is also possible from Alice Springs.
-We did it as a part of our road trip – read day 2 itinerary further.
+- West MacDonnell Ranges is another popular day tour from Alice Springs.
+We visited it as a part of our road trip – see day 2 itinerary further below, but if you want to stay in Alice Springs, you can easily do this with a tour.

-TIP: Depending on how much you want to see and do in and around Alice Springs, you might want to add an extra day or even two to your itinerary.
+TIP: Depending on how much you want to see and do in and around Alice Springs, you might want to add an extra day to your itinerary.

-Day 2: Alice Springs – MacDonnell Ranges – Glen Helen
+Day 2: Alice Springs – West MacDonnell Ranges – Glen Helen

 West MacDonnell Ranges